Most buying teams have lived through some version of this conversation:

 Closing the gap requires three architectural pieces working together:

-1. AI that reads unstructured supplier communication — email bodies, PDFs, image scans, WhatsApp messages, EDI documents, web-portal confirmations.
-Until language models crossed the threshold of reliable extraction (around 2024), this wasn't possible at scale.
+- AI that reads unstructured supplier communication — email bodies, PDFs, image scans, WhatsApp messages, EDI documents, web-portal confirmations.
+This only works when extracted changes are tied to confidence scoring, review history, and the source message.

 LineNow is built on these three.
-The result is that the invoice matches the PO on arrival because the PO stayed current throughout the supplier conversation.
-AP becomes a one-click approval for most invoices, not a forensic exercise.
+The goal is that the invoice can be checked against the supplier-confirmed final PO state because the PO stayed current throughout the supplier conversation.
+AP starts from a structured record instead of a forensic inbox search.

 What changes in your day